-The SOLARIS PhD project led by dr Tomasz Wróbel focuses on the development of IR imaging as a tool for cancer understanding and diagnosis using machine learning approaches.
+Project description: This project focuses on the development of proper Neural Networks with IR imaging as a tool for cancer understanding and diagnosis of cancer.
 The aim is to create label-free, non-destructive and highly accurate comprehensive histopathological models of pancreatic and breast cancers.
 IR imaging at the tissue level offers a wealth of information and proper processing is crucial for creating robust classification models, which can be relevant for the clinician.
-The specific goals will include FT-IR data acquisition on a newly built SOLAIR beamline, creation of models and optimization in terms of accuracy vs. robustness.
+The specific goals will include FT-IR data acquisition on the newly built SOLAIR beamline, creation of Neural Networks models and optimization in terms of accuracy vs. robustness.

 Applicants are asked to provide a cover letter to say why they are interested in joining out Biomedical Science Doctoral School, their aspirations and an indication of the area of research in which they are interested and why.
 We also ask for a CV and names of referees.

 Successful applicants will then work in at least one of the three excellent and international and interdisciplinary institutes based in Krakow – MCB, JCET or SOLARIS.
 The institutes are hiring international world-class scientists and publishing research at on the highest level.